 When surgery is required, Dr. Sayed can evaluate your specific condition, type of implant, and make recommendations for the next step.
-He has a high success record in correcting and improving capsular contracture for patients who have had surgery in Miami, Palm Beach, the Carribean, South America, California, New York, Asia and other locations.
+He has a high success record in correcting and improving capsular contracture for patients who have had surgery.

 Contact us today!

 If you’re in the San Diego or Newport Beach areas and have any questions about Capsular Contracture Correction or wish to schedule a consultation on Capsular Contracture Correction with Dr. Sayed, please contact our office.